GlareDB/glaredb.github.io/index.md

 SQL.
 No need for complex ETL pipelines to move data around before being able to analyze it.

-GlareDb is in [Technical Preview] and is generally available to everyone with a free tier.
+GlareDB is in [Technical Preview] and is generally available to everyone with a free tier.
 Get started at [console.glaredb.com].

 ## What is a data source?